top of page

 After sunset, I found the boy with the wound on his leg.
 I removed the bandaid to find that the cream had indeed softened the wound and a significant amount of purulent drainage came pouring out.
 I reached in with an instrument, measuring the depth in every direction.
 Realizing I needed to cut it open a little wider, I got some more supplies along with Emilianne to help.
 Pretty soon I was injecting the lidocaine and waiting for it’s effects to kick in.

 The process went extremely well.
-Within half an hour the wound was opened more, cleaned out, packed with 44cm x 1 cm
+Within half an hour the wound was opened more, cleaned out, packed with 44cm x 1 cm packing gauze, and bandaged.
+It was quite the process!

-Cleaning up after the wound care
+Cleaning up after wound care

 The rest of Sabbath was peaceful, and we ended the day with planning our Christmas break trip, which was exciting!
 The student missionaries are planning to explore South America for a few weeks together before school starts in February.